 ASU Libraries has a guide to finding information on trademarks such as fees, forms, terms and searching techniques for both U.S. and International trademarks.

-Below is a short list of treatises in the ASU Library collection related to trademark law.
-You can search for other resources in the ASU Library catalog by using subject headings such as: Trademark -- United States and Intellectual property - United States.
+Below is a short list of treatises in the ASU Library collection related to the legal issues of trademark law.
+You can search for other resources in the ASU Library catalog by using subject headings such as: Trademark -- United States or Intellectual Property -- United States.

 Intellectual Property Law Collection (available on campus or remotely with ASURITE)